-The empirical analysis is based on two major data sources reporting information - at the occupation (4 digit)-sector (1 digit) level - on employment dynamics (plus a large set of labor market variables); and on task, skill, work attitudes, routine-task intensity, digital tasks and usage of digital tools.
-Employment and labor market variables stem from the Italian Labor Force Survey (ILFS) realized by the Italian National Statistical Institute (ISTAT).
+Our empirical analysis is based on two major data sources providing information - at the occupation (4 digit)-sector (1 digit) level - on employment dynamics (plus a large set of labor market variables) and on task, skill, work attitudes, routine-task intensity, digital tasks and usage of digital tools.
+Employment and labor market variables stem from the Italian Labor Force Survey (ILFS) carried out by the Italian National Statistical Institute (ISTAT).
 The latter is the largest survey conducted in Italy to monitor the (quarterly) dynamics of the labor market.
 The ILFS provides information on employment, wages, workers sociodemographic characteristics (age, gender, educational status) and labor market institutions (share of workers with temporary contract).
 The sample includes more than 250.000 Italian households (for a total of about 600.000 individuals) distributed in about 1.400 Italian municipalities.
 The ILFS is based on a mixed CAPI-CATI strategy complying with the highest statistical standards in terms of sampling strategy and representativeness.
 The questionnaire includes a general section (reporting personal and family information) and 12 sections, from A to N, each characterized by a specific information objective: A) respondents detail; B) employment status in the reference week; C) main job; D) secondary job; E) previous work experience; F) job search; G) employment services and employment agencies; H) vocational education and training; I) self-perceived condition; L) detailed information on the family of the respondent; M) information provided by the interviewer; N) pending codings (for a detailed description, see also Gualtieri et al. 2018).
 The ILFS provides high quality information on labor market dynamics.
 Among its major strength, there is its large sample size, the refined sampling strategy as well as the regulatory provisions according to which respondents are obliged to reply.
 The combination of these elements guarantees both data quality and representativeness.
-Moreover, the continuous reiteration of the ILFS survey allows ISTAT to periodically refine items and on-field strategy improve, wave-by-wave, variables' quality.
+Moreover, the continuous reiteration of the ILFS survey allows ISTAT to periodically refine items and on-field strategy improve, wave-bywave, variables' quality.
 The ILFS covers the whole universe of Italian industries and occupations at the highest possible level of disaggregation (i.e. 5 digit).
 The variables selected for this analysis are the following: employment status, wages, socio-demographic characteristics (including age, gender and educational attainment), contract type (open-ended or temporary).

 Data on task, skill, work attitudes, routine-task intensity, digital tasks and usage of digital tools stem from the INAPP-ISTAT Indagine Campionaria sulle Professioni (ICP).
 The ICP is a rather unique source of information on skill, task and work contents.
 In fact, the ICP is the only European survey replicating extensively American O\Net.
-The latter is the most comprehensive repertoire reporting qualitativequantitative information on tasks, work context, organizational features of work places at a very granular level.
+The latter is the most comprehensive repertoire reporting qualitativequantitative information on tasks, work context, organizational features of workplaces at a very granular level.
 Both the American O\Net and the Italian ICP focus on occupations (i.e. occupation-level variables are built relying on both survey-based worker-level information as well as on post-survey validation by experts' focus groups).
-The ICP survey has been realized twice (2007 and 2012) covering the whole spectrum of the Italian 5-digit occupations (i.e. 811 occupational codes).
-The interviews are administered to 16.000 Italian workers ensuring representativeness with respect to sector, occupation, firm size and geographical domain (macro-regions).
-ICP information are collected relying on a 1-hour long CAPI interview administered at the workplace.
-On average, 20 workers per each Italian occupation are interviewed providing representative information at the 5th digit.
-The survey includes more than 400 variables on skill, work contents, attitudes, tasks and many other subjective and objective information on occupations.
-More specifically, the ICP offers a massive amount of information concerning work contents and attitudes, skills and tasks, technological and organizational characteristics of productive processes, degree of standardization and control of workers operations, importance and nature of social interactions.
+The ICP survey has been carried out twice (2007 and 2012) covering the whole spectrum of the Italian 5-digit occupations (i.e. 811 occupational codes).
+The interviews are administered